Menu

 Didactic Supervision

-Guidance for training providers on what would qualify as “didactic supervision” as provided for in sub-clause 7.1.2 of Bye-Law 11
+Guidance for applicants and training providers on what would qualify as “didactic supervision” as provided for in IAHIP Bye Laws (2A, 2B, 2C, 2D & 2E).

-The intention of this sub-clause is to cater for specific elements of the qualifying psychotherapy training which, although not supervision in the formal sense catered for in all the other sub-clauses of clause 7, would intentionally be, in the view of the course trainers, of supplementary supervisory value to those of their students already approved to engage in supervised clinical practice within the training course.
-When verified as such by the training course, IAHIP would count such hours, subject to a maximum of 50, as “supervision” for the purpose of meeting the requirements of clause 7 rather than counting them under any of the other training elements of the course.
+Didactic supervision, although not direct clinical supervision in the usual sense, is accepted as having supplementary supervisory value to those students already engaged in supervised clinical practice within their training course.
+When verified as such by the training course, IAHIP will count such hours, subject to any maximums specified in each Bye Law, as clinical supervision rather than counting them under any of the other training elements of the course.

 What is meant by didactic supervision?